The IRC warns of psychological trauma among flood survivors

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.

-Since 2016, the IRC has provided lifesaving health and protection services in Libya, as well as vital support to strengthen the country’s health system.
-In the wake of flooding caused by Storm Daniel, the IRC is scaling up services and preparing a response to meet the needs of impacted communities.
+Since 2016, the IRC has provided lifesaving health and protection services in Libya, as well as vital support to strengthen the country’s health system, local governance and peacebuilding efforts.
+In the wake of flooding caused by Storm Daniel, the IRC was among the early responders to the crisis and has scaled up its programs to help people affected by this tragedy recover and rebuild their lives.

-• Basic household items: The IRC is identifying pathways to deliver critical items including first aid kits and family support kits which include diapers, clothing and other essentials to support displaced families.
+Relief items: The IRC and partners routinely assess the basic needs of flood-affected survivors and deliver critical items such as first aid kits and family support kits which include diapers, clothing and other essential support.

 This emergency response expands on the IRC’s work in Libya.
 In addition to our flood-response, the IRC

-• Provides critical health care in hard-to-reach places, rehabilitates primary health clinics following years of neglect, and supports public health staff with training, medicines and supplies.
+• Supports public service providers to provide critical health care to marginalized groups and Libyans impacted by conflict and other crises.
+This includes rehabilitation of primary health clinics following years of neglect, and support to public health staff with training, medicines and other medical supplies.

-• Protects Libyans, migrants and refugees with individual social work support, counseling and other psychosocial services, and safe spaces for women and children.
+• Strengthens the protection environment for crisis-affected Libyans, migrants and refugees with case management support, counseling and other psychosocial services, and safe spaces for women and children.

-• Provides lifesaving assistance to migrants and refugees who are disembarked in Libyan ports and arbitrarily detained in Libyan detention centers.
+• Provides lifesaving assistance to migrants and refugees who are disembarked in Libyan ports and arbitrarily detained.

-• Promotes social cohesion and peacebuilding by providing safe spaces where young people in Libya can discuss common problems and by training youth in effective communication and negotiation skills and social media literacy.
+• Promotes social cohesion and peacebuilding by facilitating spaces where young people in Libya can discuss common problems and goals, and by training youth in effective communication, negotiation, and leadership skills and social media literacy.